Update, July 2025: Recent changes from the OBBA bill have made the QSBS benefits even more accessible! Read on.

 The importance of strategic planning and documentation

 Success with QSBS is all about preparation and documentation.
-From day one, you need to maintain detailed records of your stock issuance, including original stock certificates, board resolutions, purchase agreements, Section 83(b) elections, 409A valuations, etc.
+From day one, you need to maintain detailed records of your stock issuance, including original stock certificates, board resolutions, purchase agreements, Section 83(b) election, and 409A valuation.

 You'll want to keep evidence of your company's qualifications, such as balance sheets showing gross assets, business activity records, corporate tax returns, and annual financial statements.